hqfang44/personal-webpage/_pages/about.md

 Hi!
 I'm an undergraduate student and researcher at the University of Washington.
 I double major in Computer Science and Statistics, with a minor in Mathematics.
 I am fortunate to be advised by Professor [Jenq-Neng Hwang](https://people.ece.uw.edu/hwang) at the [Information Processing Lab](https://ipl-uw.github.io) (IPL) in UW ECE and Professor [Dan Fu](https://chem.washington.edu/people/dan-fu) at the [Fu Lab](https://sites.uw.edu/fudanlab) in UW Chemistry.
 I am also pleased to collaborate with Dr [Ying Jin](https://scholar.google.com/citations?hl=en&user=MNrLDhwAAAAJ).

 My research interests are broadly in the fields of computer vision and natural language processing.
-I am especially passionate about vision-language pretraining, image-to-text generation, and diffusion model.
+I am especially passionate about vision-language pretraining, image-to-text generation, diffusion model, etc.

 ## 📑 Selected Publications
 - **DAug: Diffusion-based Channel Augmentation for Radiology Image Retrieval and Classification**